jose-ambrosioo/system_administration_using_linux/README.md

 [root@kwanza /]# useradd –p admin_estagiario –d /nishome/admin_estagiario admin_
 estagiario -c 'Admin_estagiario' admin_estagiario

+NIS user passwords have been configured
-Configurou-se as senhas dos utilizadores NIS [root@kwanza]# passwd usuario
+[root@kwanza]# passwd usuario

-Configurou-se 3 contas de utilizadores NIS para expirarem em 2018-06-20 [root@kwanza]# chage -E 2018-06-20 ana
+Configured 3 NIS user accounts to expire on 2018-06-20 [root@kwanza]# chage -E 2018-06-20 ana
 [root@kwanza]# chage -l ana
 Account expires : Jun 20, 2018
 [root@kwanza]# chage -E 2018-06-20 maria
 [root@ kwanza]# chage -E 2018-06-20 teresa

-Para que os directórios home dos usuários NIS possam ser montados na máquinas clientes NIS exportamos a /nishome via NFS
+So that NIS users' home directories can be mounted on NIS client machines we export /nishome via NFS
 [root@kwanza]# nano /etc/exports
 /nishome *(rw)

-Para permitir que a base de dados do servidor NIS primário possa ser transferida para os NIS
+To allow the primary NIS server database to be transferred to the NIS
 Slaves:
 [root@kwanza]# nano /var/yp/Makefile
 NOPUSH=false

-Actualizou-se a base de dados
+The database has been updated
 [root@kwanza]# make -C /var/yp

-OBS: Sempre que um utilizador for adicionado devemos actualizar a base de dados do servidor NIS fazendo:
+NOTE: Whenever a user is added, we must update the server database NIS doing:
 [root@kwanza]# make -C /var/yp

-OBS2: Ao redefinir a senha de um usuário criado sem senha, excluir a senha encriptada no ficheiro /etc/shadow no servidor NIS
+NOTE2: When resetting the password of a user created without a password, delete the encrypted password in the /etc/shadow file on NIS server

 Segurança

-Para permitir apenas o usuário admin invocar o comando “su” em qualquer máquina ou servidor, em todas as máquinas definiu-se o grupo “wheel” como dono do comando su:
+To allow only the admin user to invoke the “su” command on any machine or server, on all machines the “wheel” group was defined as the owner of the su command:
 [root@kwanza /]# chgrp wheel /bin/su

-Mudou-se as permissões do /bin/su
+Changed the permissions of /bin/su
 [root@kwanza /]# chmod u=rws,g=rwx,o= /bin/su

-Adicionou-se o utilizador “admin” ao grupo “wheel” [root@kwanza /]# usermod –G wheel admin
+The user “admin” was added to the “wheel” group [root@kwanza /]# usermod –G wheel admin

-Para que o utilizador “admin_estagiario” apenas tenha permissão de reiniciar o Apache Web Server (restart do httpd) no servidor kwanza e para que os utilizadores admin e admin_estagiario tenham previlégios adicionais, adicionou-se o seguinte no ficheiro:
+So that the user “admin_estagiario” only has permission to restart Apache Web Server (httpd restart) on the kwanza server and for users admin and admin_estagiario have additional privileges, the following was added to the file:
 [root@kwanza /]# visudo
 admin_estagiario kwanza.bestsoft.com=/sbin/service httpd restart
 admin ALL=(ALL) ALL
 admin_estagiario ALL=(ALL) ALL

-Para que apenas as duas contas de administradores admin e admin_estagiario e root possam fazer login nos servidores kwanza e lombe, editou-se o ficheiro /etc/ssh/sshd_config nos referidos servidores e adicionou-se as seguinte linhas:
+So that only the two administrator accounts admin and admin_estagiario and root can login to the kwanza and lombe servers, the /etc/ssh/sshd_config file was edited in the mentioned servers and the following lines were added:
 [root@kwanza /]# nano /etc/ssh/sshd_config
 AllowUsers admin admin_estagiario root
 DenyUsers joao ana vasco maria teresa
 PermitRootLogin yes

-Configuração do servidor “lombe”
-Tabela de partições do servidor lombe
+“lombe” server configuration
+lombe server partition table
 ![image](https://github.com/jose-ambrosioo/system_administration_using_linux/assets/59221796/36421297-6a9c-4dde-817a-716188325630)

-Hostname/IP estático
+Static hostname/IP
 Nome da máquina “lombe.bestsoft.com”
 IP da máquina “192.168.10.2”

 YUM/FTP
-PARA REPOSITÓRIO DO RHEL 6
+FOR RHEL 6 REPOSITORY

-Montou-se a Drive do DVD onde estava a imagem do RHEL 6 [root@lombe ~]# mount /dev/cdrom /media
+The DVD Drive was mounted where the RHEL 6 image was located [root@lombe ~]# mount /dev/cdrom /media

-Foi-se para o directório onde estava montada a Drive do DVD com a imagem do RHEL6 e para o directório Packages e instalou-se os seguintes pacotes [root@lombe ~]# cd /media/RHEL-6.6\ Server.x86_64/Packages/ [root@lombe ~]# rpm -ivh vsftpd*
+We went to the directory where the DVD Drive with the RHEL6 image was mounted and to the Packages directory and installed the following packages [root@lombe ~]# cd /media/RHEL-6.6\ Server.x86_64/Packages/ [root@lombe ~]# rpm -ivh vsftpd*

-A pasta do repositório “/var/ftp/pub/repo” foi criada automaticamente após instalação do FTP
+The repository folder “/var/ftp/pub/repo” was automatically created after installing FTP

-Editou-se o ficheiro que contém as configurações do YUM [root@lombe ~]# nano /etc/yum.repos.d/rhel-source.repo [rhel-source] name=Red Hat Enterprise Linux $releasever - $basearch - Source
+The file containing the YUM settings has been edited [root@lombe ~]# nano /etc/yum.repos.d/rhel-source.repo [rhel-source] name=Red Hat Enterprise Linux $releasever - $basearch - Source